sccn/sccn.github.io/others/EEGLAB_Extensions.md

 manager.
 Alternatively, you may move or remove its folder from the EEGLAB plug-ins folder and restart EEGLAB.

-To construct and publish a new plug-in
+To contribute a new plug-in
 --------------------------------------

 See the simple instructions under [How to contribute to